 But then again, if King Wen was correct in his supposition, Jiang had not really abandoned them at all.

-The king’s eyebrows moved half a centimetre toward heaven as he observed the Jiang’s distorted reflection in the water.
-It appeared very much like his own from this angle.
+The king observed the Jiang’s distorted reflection in the water.
+From this angle, it appeared very much like his own.

-What cosmic forces had brought these two men together?
+What cosmic forces have brought us together?
+He wondered.

 “Karma and destiny are formidable.
 But they are both pawns in the hands of a wise and compassionate man.” thought the king.
 “I would be a fool to ignore the counsel of all three.”